 This means you would divide $100,000 by 27.5 = 3636.36.
 Hence, you can deduct $3636.36 every single year for the next 27.5 years on your investment property.

-And that much of profits from the property being shielded from income taxes because it is offset by the presumed losses from depreciation.
+And that much of the profits from the property are shielded from income taxes because it is offset by the presumed losses from depreciation.
 This is separate from the tax-deductibility of actual repairs like replacing the roof or dead air conditioner.

 If you made major improvements to the property, such as the fixer-upper scenario, those improvements are included in the depreciation.
 If you bought the house for 130,000 dollars and made repairs and renovations that made it worth 180,000 dollars, you have an additional 50,000 dollars of cost basis to use for depreciation purposes.